aimikel/messagebird/README.md

 ### Login
 In order to be able to use the project's functionalities, the user must first provide with a valid API key.
-This API key is created in his/ her account in Messagebird dashboard.
+This API key is created in the user's account in Messagebird dashboard area.
-The application uses cURL to check the HTTP code status returned by Messagebird's Authentication service.
-If the returned HTTP status is 200, the user is allowed to proceed.
-Otherwise, the user is asked to fill in a valid API key.

 ---